freedomofpress/securedrop/docs/deployment_practices.rst

 analytics tools or tracking bugs on their websites.
 It is vital that these are disabled for the SecureDrop landing page.

-Both the New Yorker and Forbes were heavily criticized when launching their version of SecureDrop because their landing page contained trackers.
-They were claiming they were going to great lengths to protect source's anonymity, but by having trackers on their landing page, also opened up multiple avenues for third parties to collect information on those sources.
+In the past, some news organizations were heavily criticized when launching their SecureDrop instances because their landing page contained trackers.
+They claimed they were going to great lengths to protect sources' anonymity, but by having trackers on their landing page, this also opened up multiple avenues for third parties to collect information on those sources.
 This information can potentially be accessed by law enforcement or intelligence agencies and could unduly expose a source.